A guide to all the BEST New Zealand hostels around the country (and some of the worst)!

 I lived, worked, and traveled around New Zealand for almost 11 months.
 I was on a working holiday, so I was definitely on a tight budget.
 As a backpacker, a lot of my nights were spent sleeping in hostels—108 nights, to be exact.
-I thought it would be helpful to take my experience and turn it into a New Zealand hostel guide.
+I thought it would be helpful to take my experience and turn it into a Guide to the Best New Zealand Hostels.

 There are hundreds of hostels in New Zealand.
 You’ll find plenty to choose from in every major city, town, and tourist destination.
 Some are really amazing, some are okay, and some are downright horrifying.
 It’s hard to know what kind of hostel you’re going to end up in until it’s too late.